barborawolf/stats-tutorials/tutorials/data/README.md

 ## height_weight

 Some people's heights and weights, and their ages, collected at the HuMoSim laboratory at the University of Michigan.
 Adapted from the bigger [`seatpos`](https://www.rdocumentation.org/packages/faraway/topics/seatpos) data from the `faraway` package.

+## hurricanes

+Central pressure and maximum wind speed of hurricanes in the US.
+From the book [Intro Stats](http://catalogue.pearsoned.co.uk/educator/product/Intro-Stats-Pearson-New-International-Edition/9781292022505.page) by De Veaux, Velleman, & Bock (from chapter 7: Scatterplots, Association, and Correlation).

+## Kentucky_Derby

+Performance of the winning horses in the Kentucky derby, before and after the race was shortened in 1896.
+From the book [Intro Stats](http://catalogue.pearsoned.co.uk/educator/product/Intro-Stats-Pearson-New-International-Edition/9781292022505.page) by De Veaux, Velleman, & Bock (from chapter 2: Data).

 ## kitchen_rolls